-This Amendment No. 2 to Form 8-K/A ("Amendment No. 2") amends the Current Report on Form 8-K dated July 12, 2002.
-On July 15, 2002, we filed a Form 8-K (the "Original Filing") to report the acquisition of substantially all of the homebuilding and related assets of Hammonds Homes, Ltd., a Texas limited partnership, and Crystal City Land & Cattle, Ltd., a Texas limited partnership (collectively, "Hammonds Homes" or "Hammonds").
+This Amendment No. 3 to Form 8-K/A ("Amendment No. 3") amends the Current Report on Form 8-K dated July 12, 2002.

+On July 15, 2002, we filed a Form 8-K (the "Original Filing") to report the acquisition of substantially all of the homebuilding and related assets of Hammonds Homes, Ltd., a Texas limited partnership and Crystal City Land & Cattle, Ltd., a Texas limited partnership (collectively, "Hammonds Homes" or "Hammonds").

 On September 11, 2002, we filed an amendment to the Form 8-K ("Amendment No. 1") to include the financial statements of the business acquired, including unaudited pro forma combined financial statements giving effect to the acquisition of Hammonds.

-The unaudited pro forma combined statement of earnings for the year ended December 31, 2001 and the interim period ended June 30, 2002 contained in Item 7(b) of Amendment No. 1 inadvertently omitted the footnotes detailing the pro forma adjustments.
-We are filing this Amendment No. 2 to provide the omitted footnotes by amending and restating in its entirety the information contained in Item 7 of Amendment No. 1.
-No changes have been made to the financial statements of the business acquired contained in Item 7(a).
+On June 12, 2003, we filed an amendment to the Form 8-K ("Amendment No. 2") to provide footnote information which had been inadvertently omitted from the unaudited pro forma combined statement of earnings for the year ended December 31, 2001 and the interim period ended June 30, 2002.

+We are filing this Amendment No. 3 to provide:

+- The unaudited interim financial statements for Hammonds Homes, Ltd. and Crystal City Land & Cattle, Ltd. for the six months ended June 30, 2002. - The updated pro forma combined statement of earnings for the twelve months ended December 31, 2002.

+No changes have been made to the audited financial statements of the business acquired which are contained in Item 7(a).